Newly eligible transfers provide backcourt athleticism and strength inside

 Bruno, who was also the Blue Demons' head coach from 1976-78, has taken DePaul women's basketball to new heights -- during his tenure, the Blue Demons have achieved national status as one of the top women's programs in the country.

-The 2014-15 campaign found the Blue Demons in the NCAA Tournament yet again before bowing out to No. 1 seeded Notre Dame in Round 32.
-For the first time in program history, Brittany Hrynko was named BIG EAST Player of the Year.
-Hrynko would also collect the title of Scholar-Athlete of the Year, WBCA All-American honorable mention, All-BIG EAST First Team for the second year in a row and third time in career before being drafted No. 19 in the WNBA.
+The 2014-15 campaign found the Blue Demons in the NCAA Tournament yet again before bowing out to No. 1 seeded Notre Dame in Round 32 on the Irish’s home floor.
+The Blue Demons repeated as both the BIG EAST’s regular season and tournament champions and for the first time in program history, Brittany Hrynko was named BIG EAST Player of the Year.
+Hrynko also collected the title of Scholar-Athlete of the Year, WBCA All-American honorable mention, her third consecutive All-BIG EAST First selection and was the 19th overall pick in the WNBA draft.

 In 2014, the Blue Demons brought nationwide acclaim to the sport of women's basketball with a 104-100 triumph over Oklahoma in the 2014 NCAA tournament opener.
 It was the highest scoring regulation game in the history of the NCAA women's tournament.

-DePaul (29-7) tied the school record for most wins in a season and set program records for games played (36), points (3,006), three-point baskets (314) and assists (705).
-The Blue Demons advanced to their third NCAA Sweet 16 after claiming their first BIG EAST regular-season and tournament titles.
-A second-round upset of No. 2 seed Duke at Cameron Indoor Stadium was Bruno's 600th collegiate victory
+DePaul (29-7) tied the school record for most wins in a season and games played (36).
+The Blue Demons set new program standards points (3,006), three-point baskets (314) and assists (705).
+DePaul advanced to its third NCAA Sweet 16 after claiming their first BIG EAST regular-season and tournament titles.
+A second-round upset of No. 2 seed Duke at Cameron Indoor Stadium was Bruno's 600th career coaching victory

 Since his return in 1988, DePaul has won 533 games, competed at 20 NCAA Tournaments, three Sweet Sixteens (2006, 2011, 2014), made four WNIT appearances, won four five tournament championships and five regular-season titles.
 Bruno's squads have also spent numerous weeks in both the Associated Press and ESPN/USA Today Top 25 polls, including a two-year run from 2004-06 that featured the Blue Demons ranked from start to finish.
 In each of those seasons, the club was ranked as high No. 10.
 The Blue Demons reached a program-best No. 7 in the Feb.
 21 Poll, while it finished the No. 10 in the final 2010-11 Associated Press Poll.

-Individually, Bruno registered his 500th career coaching victory when the Blue Demons topped Missouri State Nov.
+Individually, Bruno registered his 500th career coaching victory (he won 40 games as the head coach of the Chicago Hustle) when the Blue Demons topped Missouri State Nov.
 15, 2010 on the road.
-He entered the 2013-14 season with an impressive 571 victories - 531 with the Blue Demons and 40 with the Chicago Hustle.
-Bruno won his 500th collegiate victory on Dec.
+He recorded his 500th collegiate victory on Dec.
 31, 2011 with a 65-46 win over Northern Illinois.
 Bruno won his 400th game on Dec.
 22, 2005, with a 78-58 win at Northwestern.
 He also finished the 2005-06 season with his 375th victory as DePaul's head coach with a 71-67 win over Tulsa in the second round of the NCAA Championship.
 Bruno reached the 400-win plateau with the Blue Demons with an 80-48 win over Missouri State on Dec.
 2, 2007.

 Off the court, success has also been bountiful.
-DePaul has boasted 176 student-athletes who have earned mention on conference academic honor rolls, and Anne McDonald was named to the GTE/Academic All-American team in 1998-99 and Allie Quigley was named an ESPN the Magazine/CoSIDA Academic All-American in 2007-08.
-In 2012-13, Anna Martin was selected the BIG EAST Scholar-Athlete of the Year.
+DePaul has boasted 205 student-athletes who have earned mention on conference academic honor rolls, and Anne McDonald was named to the GTE/Academic All-American team in 1998-99 and Allie Quigley was named an ESPN the Magazine/CoSIDA Academic All-American in 2007-08.
+In 2012-13, Anna Martin and Brittany Hrynko in 2014-15 were each selected the BIG EAST Scholar-Athlete of the Year.

 The WBCA began to recognize team academic success with an Academic Top 25 following the 1997-98 season.
-Since the poll's inception, the Blue Demons have been ranked nine times, including a program-best No. 2 finish after the 2012-13 season and No. 8 in 2013-14.
-In the three years prior, DePaul was ranked third.
+Since the poll's inception, the Blue Demons have been ranked 11 times, including a program-best No. 2 finish after the 2012-13 season.
+DePaul finished third in 2015, 2012, 2011 and 2010.
 The Blue Demons were No. 8 following the 2009-10 season and reached the No. 11 position in both 2005-06 and then again in 2008-09.
 In addition to the on-court success for the 2010-11 Blue Demons', third-highest team grade-point average had the distinction of being the only top-10 program both on the court and in the classroom.
 DePaul finished the 2010-11 season ranked No. 10 in both the Associated Press and USA Today/ESPN Coaches poll.

 Bruno inherited a program in 1988 that played in the previous two Women's National Invitational Tournaments and vowed to take the Blue Demons to the NCAA Tournament.
 After another trip to the WNIT in 1989, DePaul broke into the "Big Dance" in 1990 when the Blue Demons defeated Western Kentucky in their first NCAA Tournament contest.